buddymar/Data-Portofolio/README.md

 🎯 **Results:**

-This project resulted in an enhanced verification process that ensures consumer verification will be more detailed and accurate, leading to desirable approval rates.
-The benefits of this improved verification process include profit growth, cost savings, increased customer satisfaction, and enhanced dealer satisfaction.
+This project resulted in an enhanced verification process that ensures consumer verification will be more detailed and accurate, **leading to an 8.12% increase in approval rates compared to the previous month before the project**.
+The benefits of this improved verification process include profit growth (8-9% compared to the previous month), cost savings, increased customer satisfaction, and enhanced dealer satisfaction.

 <br>